Adam Gottlob Moltke: Reign of Frederick V

 As the companion of the king, Moltke's influence grew to the point that foreign diplomatists declared he could make and unmake ministers at will.
 Especially notable is Moltke's attitude towards the two distinguished statesmen who played the leading parts during the reign of Frederick, Johan Sigismund Schulin and The Elder Bernstorff.
 Schulin he revered, but Bernstorff irritated him with his affected airs of superiority.
 But though a Prussian intrigue was set up for the supersession of Bernstorff by Moltke, the latter, convinced that Bernstorff was the right man in the right place, supported him with unswerving loyalty.

 Count Moltke's appointment as Lord Chamberlain, an office that had previously been a mere court post, was now an outstanding position that gave Moltke opportunity as the king's confidential friend to be around him from morning till night, with the king talking to him about whatever was on his mind, which enabled Moltke to make his influence felt in all areas where he pleased.
-One of his main tasks was to take care that his dissolute Majesty didn't damage the Royal household's reputation with his constant orgies.
+One of his main tasks involved restraining the dissolute nature of His Majesty from damaging the Royal household's reputation with his constant orgies.

 Moltke was less liberal in his views than many of his contemporaries.
 He looked askance at all projects for the emancipation of the serfs, but, as one of the largest landowners of Denmark, he did service to agriculture by lightening the burdens of the countrymen and introducing technical and scientific improvements, which also increased production.
 His greatest merit, however, was the guardianship he exercised over the king.

 On the death of Queen Louisa, the king would have married one of Moltke's daughters had he not peremptorily declined the dangerous honour.
 Moltke then arranged a new marriage for the king to Duchess Juliana Maria of Brunswick-Wolfenbüttel, daughter of Ferdinand Albert II, Duke of Brunswick-Lüneburg and sister-in-law to Frederick the Great of Prussia.
 The marriage took place at Frederiksborg Palace on 8 July 1752.